fjcoding/at20/gitpg/README.md

 1. Push your branch \<your name\>/techinfo to remote repo

 ## Practice 4
-1. Switch to dev/info branch
+1. Switch to local main branch
 1. Create a branch \<your name\>/hobbyinfo and switch to created branch
 1. Under gitgp/\<your name\> folder, add a file "hobbyinfo"
 1. Edit hobbyinfo file and list your favorite sports separated by commas in one single line